Portland Public Schools (Oregon): Demographics

 In the 2009–2010 school year, PPS enrolled 81.6% of the city's available school-age children.
 Nonetheless, total school enrollment was declining, accompanying a change in Portland's demographics.
 As a result, the Portland Public Schools are facing increasing budget pressure.

 In the 2009 school year, the district had 1706 students classified as homeless by the Department of Education, or 3.8% of students in the district.

 Boundary

 The district, mostly in Multnomah County, includes the majority of Portland as well as small portions of Lake Oswego, and a small section of the census-designated place of West Haven-Sylvan.

 The district extends into Washington County, where it includes sections of Portland, a portion of Beaverton, and sections of the census-designated places of Cedar Mill, Raleigh Hills, West Haven-Sylvan, and West Slope.

+It also extends into Clackamas County, where it extends into small sections of Lake Oswego.